-- 3.1 Allegations about staff should be reported to the Head Teacher or the manager of the setting and if that person is not available the matter should be referred to a Deputy Head Teacher.
+- 3.1 Allegations about staff should be reported to the Head Teacher or the manager of the setting and if that person is not available the matter should be referred to the Co-headteacher.
 If the Head Teacher or manager wishes to delegate the allegation to another member of staff to investigate, this would need to be a staff member on the senior leadership team.
-Comper School will: - Seek advice from the LADO regarding incidents where it is unclear whether it is an allegation or a low-level concern. - Report all allegations of harm to the LADO within 24 working hours of when the incident occurs and or when the disclosure is made.
+Our school will: - Seek advice from the LADO regarding incidents where it is unclear whether it is an allegation or a low-level concern. - Report all allegations of harm to the LADO within 24 working hours of when the incident occurs and or when the disclosure is made.